--First things first, London is huge.
+-First, London is huge.
 There is no way you can see everything on a visit.
 Heck, I was there for 10 months and still have so much I want to see!

 -Second, London has something for everyone.
 Take a look at the list below and see what sticks out to you.
-All these sights are in central London and fairly easy to reach by foot, tube or cab.
-There is so much more to see in London, so if you have seen all these attractions and/or want some more ideas, feel free to shoot me a message!
+All these sights are in central London and fairly easy to reach by foot, tube, or cab.
+There is so much more than the below to see in London, so if you have seen all these attractions and/or want some more ideas, feel free to shoot me a message!
 I’ve helped many people plan their first trip to London and I always like to assist fellow anglophiles :)

 One of the most iconic landmarks of London (and the UK for that matter), Big Ben is what people call that beautiful clock tower at the Houses of Parliament.
 Unbeknownst to most, however, is that Big Ben is actually the name of the bell in the clock tower, which is actually called Elizabeth Tower.
 Whatever you decide to call it, Big Ben is a great first starting point in London.

 Insider tip: if you want an even better view of Big Ben and Parliament itself, cross Westminster Bridge and turn right to get a truly iconic shot of this beautiful city.